BracketMaster/Systolic-Array-Python-Migen-Verilog/README.md

 [numpy]: https://numpy.org

 ## Testbench
-Feeds to simple matrices into the systolic array.
+Feeds two simple matrices into the systolic array.
 The output is compared with the numpy.matmul() result.

 ```bash